 Public Utility Environmental Remediation Costs - SB 974 by Sen. Rodriguez (D) would allow local governments to file a request for a hearing with the PSC for a determination of prudence on environmental damage caused by an IOU.
-If the Commission determines that the IOU failed to act prudently, the utility may not recover any costs for the damages from ratepayers and they must develop a plan to remedy any remaining environmental damage.

 Public Electric Utility Rates - SB 976 by Sen. Rodriquez (D) would require an IOU to lower its residential customer rate by 25% for the first 500 kwhs if they charge a flat residential schedule (RS) rate, like Gulf Power.
 For IOUs that have tiered RS rates (FPL, Duke, TECO) the second tier (over 1000 kwhs) must be reduced by 25%.
-This would be instituted following the IOUs' first rate case after July 1, 2017 or on July 1, 2021, whichever occurs first.